 It is believed that the Joshua tree can get as old as 700 years, however, because the plant does not have growth rings like a regular tree, it is difficult to tell its age.

-Joshua Trees produce huge white flowers in the spring, pollinated by the yucca moth, which spreads pollen and laying her eggs inside the flowers.
+Joshua Trees produce huge white flowers in the spring, pollinated by the yucca moth, which spreads pollen and lays her eggs inside the flowers.

-Joshua Tree National Park extends for about 1234 square miles, or 789,745 acres and a large part of the park dedicated to a wilderness area.
+Joshua Tree National Park extends for about 1234 square miles or 789,745 acres, and a large part of the park is dedicated to a wilderness area.

 Elevation ranges from nearly 2000 feet to over 5000 feet.
-Quail Mountain, at 5813 feet above sea level is the highest point within the park, while the lowest is 1780 feet at the Colorado River Aqueduct in the southern edge of the Park.
+Quail Mountain, at 5813 feet above sea level, is the highest point within the park, while the lowest is 1780 feet at the Colorado River Aqueduct on the southern edge of the Park.

 History of Joshua Tree National Park

 There are signs of human presence from five thousand years ago.
-At the end of the Ice Age, a hunter-gatherer people inhabited the area known as the Pinto river basin, now dry.
+At the end of the Ice Age, hunter-gatherers inhabited the area known as the Pinto River basin, which is now dry.

 It is proven that this basin was also dry when the first towns were built in the region.
-Later, Amerindian peoples (Serrano, Cahuilla, and Chemehuevi) moved to the area and left behind a legacy of cave paintings and ceramic artifacts.
+Later, the Amerindian peoples (Serrano, Cahuilla, and Chemehuevi) moved to the area, leaving a legacy of cave paintings and ceramic artifacts.

-The gold rush of the late 19th century brought explorers such as miners, ranchers, and farmers that built dams and dug mines, now abandoned and maintained only for historical interest.
+The gold rush of the late 19th century brought explorers such as miners, ranchers, and farmers who built dams and dug mines, now abandoned and maintained only for historical interest.

-Although humans have inhabited the area for more than 5,000 years, it wasn’t until the late 1800s that this area really came into the national spotlight.
+Although humans have inhabited the area for more than 5,000 years, it wasn’t until the late 1800s that it became the national spotlight.

 Gold miners and ranchers tried to exploit this uninviting terrain, and by the 1920s, there was a network of new desert roads leading to the area.